Checklist for applicants:

 Applicants who are not native speakers of English must document their proficiency in English with an internationally recognized test.
+NMBU has a higher requirement for proficiency in English than stated in the Nokut GSU list.
 Please be aware that IELTS and TOEFL test dates fill up quickly.
-Be sure to schedule your test in time for the results to reach us within the application deadline.
-Tests taken after the application deadline will not be accepted.
 Be sure to schedule your test early.
+You can take the test until 15 December.

 4) Can you document your financial ability?

 - There are no tuition fees at NMBU.

 - NMBU does not offer scholarships for bachelor or master students.

 - Financial ability must be documented when you apply

 Applicants from outside the EU must document their ability to finance the stay in Norway in order to be granted a student residence permit.

 The required amount is currently NOK 116,369 (one hundred and sixteen thousand three hundred and sixty nine) for the academic year 2018/2019.
 Please see https://www.udi.no/en/ for more information.

 Check our documentation requirements and make sure that you have all the required documents ready, and that they are in the correct format (.pdf).
 All requirements must be met by the application deadline.